FWiner/cordova-plugin-android-background-mode/README.md

 This software is released under the Apache 2.0 License.

-Made with :yum: from Leipzig
+Made with :yum: from Leipzig.

-Modify with FWinner
+Modify with FWinner.